The Little Mermaid II: Return to the Sea: Release

-Home media

 The film was released directly to video on September 19, 2000.
 It was released on May 7, 2001, in the UK.
 On November 6, 2006, the film was released in a bundle together with the original film in the Region 2 release.
 The original DVD release was later discontinued and a special edition DVD with a deleted song, "Gonna Get My Wish", and a new game was released on December 16, 2008.
 A package called The Little Mermaid Trilogy, which includes all three Little Mermaid films, was released on the same day.
 This film, along with The Little Mermaid: Ariel's Beginning, was released in a 2-Movie collection on DVD and Blu-ray on November 19, 2013.

 Reception

-Movie's response
+Critical reception

-Review aggregator Rotten Tomatoes reports that 17% of 6 critics gave the film a positive review, and the average rating is 3.8/10.
+Review aggregator Rotten Tomatoes reports that 20% of 5 critics gave the film a positive review, and the average rating is 4.1/10.
 In 2011, Total Film ranked it as 27th among the 50 worst children's films ever made.

-Melody's reception

-Unlike the film and even her mother Ariel, for whom the latter was generally mixed, Melody, the main character, was generally well received by both critics and Little Mermaid fans, who praised her emotional relationship with Ariel, character growth, likability, and Tara Strong's performance.
-In 2019, Screen Rant put her at #9 on Disney's Unofficial Princesses, Ranked.
+In 2019, Screen Rant put Melody at #9 on Disney's Unofficial Princesses, Ranked.

-Melody is one of Tara Strong's favorite characters to voice, as she was a big fan of the 1989 film growing up.

 Home video sales

-The film was the tenth-most-successful direct-to-video release of 2000, with retail revenues of $121 million.
+The film was the tenth most successful direct-to-video release of 2000, with retail revenues of $121 million.
 The film sold 6 million VHS and DVD units in 2000.

 Soundtrack

 The film's official soundtrack was released on September 19, 2000, and again on October 31, 2000, in a special edition double pack with the original film's soundtrack.
-Additionally, two limited-edition two-tracked CD samples were released as a promotion for the soundtrack.
+Additionally, two limited-edition two-track samplers were released on CD as a promotion for the soundtrack.